gnosis/pm-js/docs/source/events-oracles-and-markets.md

 closeAndWithdraw()
 ```

-### Events with Scalar Outcomes
+#### Events with Scalar Outcomes

 The discussion up to this point has been about an instance of an event with categorical outcomes.
 However, some events may be better expressed as an event with a scalar outcome.
-For example, you can ask the following question using {@link Gnosis#createScalarEvent}:
+For example, you can ask the following question using [Gnosis.createScalarEvent](api-reference.html#createScalarEvent):

 ```js
 const lowerBound = '80'